HankMcCoy/eslint-hidden-folder-bug/README.md

 # ESLint .bin bug

-To reproduce the issue, install ESLint globall (`npm install -g eslint`) and then from within this repo run:
+To reproduce the issue install ESLint globally (`npm install -g eslint`) then from within this repo run:

 `eslint ./`